Bartapapa/legend/docs/class/magicuser.md

 When you acquire a new spell, you can choose to either have it as a spellbook of your creation, or already have it carved inside your head.

 ## Spell breeding
+You can attempt to merge and crossbreed two spells into a new spell.

 ## Familiar spell
 Choose a spell you cast often.
 You ignore mishaps provoked by doubles when casting this spell.

-Additionally
+Additionally, roll one [Positive mutation](/class/magic-user#spell-mutations) for the spell.

 ## Spell mastery
+Choose a spell you cast often.
+You can always cast this spell with 1 MD, even if you don't have any left.

 ## Spell mutations
 <small>Stolen from Arnold K's [Spell mutations](https://goblinpunch.blogspot.com/2016/05/mutant-spells.html).</small>